Murder of Peggy Johnson: Examination

-During the autopsy, multiple injuries were observed across her body, and it was determined she had endured several weeks of neglect in addition to long-term physical abuse.
+During the autopsy, multiple injuries were observed across her body, and it was determined she endured several weeks of neglect and long-term physical abuse.
 She was malnourished and suffered from an untreated infection in her left elbow.
 The abuse increased in severity in the days immediately prior to her death, and she had also been sexually assaulted.
 Potential chemical burns were identified on 25% of her body and road rash was also observed.
 Her nose was broken, as were several of her ribs, although some of the latter injuries occurred after death.
 A "cauliflower ear" deformity may have been caused by the recent increase of abuse she suffered, either from beating or being pulled.
 Sharp-force trauma was also evident on the same ear.

 Additionally, the examination suggested she may have had a cognitive disability.
 It was believed that she was most likely 18 to 35 years old.
 Her front incisors protruded from her mouth, and decay was present on many teeth, some of which were missing.
 Her curly hair was reddish-brown, collar-length, and appeared to have blond highlights.
 Johnson's eye color was difficult to discern, but listed as brown, green, or hazel.
 There were two earrings in each of her ears.
 Additionally, there was evidence she may have worn glasses, despite their absence from the crime scene.

 Investigation

 Facial reconstruction of the victim by Carl Koppelman, based upon morgue photographs.

 Over 50 people attended Johnson's funeral on October 27, 1999, after the autopsy and other examinations were completed.
 She was interred at Holy Family Cemetery in Caledonia, Wisconsin.
 Her gravestone read "Daughter: Jane Doe", along with the dates of discovery and burial, with the phrase "Gone, but not forgotten".

 Multiple reconstructions were created of her face to assist with visual identification of the body.
-In 2012, a revised reconstruction was created by the National Center for Missing and Exploited Children, replacing their original.
+In 2012, the National Center for Missing and Exploited Children created a revised reconstruction to replace their original.
 Another version of this facial composite exists, which depicts a differing facial rendition of how she may have appeared in life.

 Police theorized that she was an international visitor, a runaway child or was estranged from her family.
 In 2011, investigators followed a potential lead that the victim may have been Aundria Bowman (born Alexis Badger), who disappeared from her adoptive parents' house in Hamilton, Michigan, on March 11, 1989.
 DNA profiling, via Bowman's biological mother Cathy, demonstrated that they were not the same person.
 Additional missing persons such as Tina D'Ambrosio and Karen Wells were also ruled out.

 Some believed that this case could be linked to the murder of Mary Kate Chamizo (née Sunderlin), a previously unidentified victim who was discovered in Lake County, Illinois.
 Chamizo was also found malnourished, had poor dentition and had been beaten to death.
 Three were arrested in that case; one was convicted.
 All three were later cleared due to new evidence.